Donate Sponsor

 yellow daffodil flowers growing outdoors

-Daffodils contain toxins that would cause issues if your cat were to ingest them.
-Like other flowers such as tulips, allium etc there is more toxin concentrated in the bulb part (which is why we always advise to keep these out of reach before planting, and plant them deep in the ground), but there are toxins in the leaves and flowers too.
+Daffodils contain toxins that would cause issues if your cat were to eat them.
+Like other flowers such as tulips and allium, there is more toxin concentrated in the bulb part.
+This is why we recommend keeping these out of reach before planting, and plant them deep in the ground.
+There are toxins in the leaves and flowers of daffodils too.
 Again, it comes down to whether your cat is a nibbler.
 If they are then it’s best to avoid planting daffodils.

 2. Escort your cat

-For their first forays into the garden, or if you have a nervous cat, escort them outside and give them your reassuring protective presence, making sure they always have a safe route back inside if they need it.
+For their first forays into the garden, or if you have a nervous cat, escort them outside and give them your reassuring protective presence.
+Make sure they always have a safe route back inside if they need it.
 It’s also a good excuse for you to get out and enjoy the garden!

 3. Plant some cat-friendly outdoor plants